elixir-lang/elixir/docs/2_diving_in.md

     trunc(Number)
     tuple_size(Tuple)

-Many independent guards clauses can also be given at the same time.
+Many independent guard clauses can also be given at the same time.
 For example, consider a function that checks if the first element of a tuple or a list is zero.
 It could be written as:

     def first_is_zero?(tuple_or_list) when
       elem(tuple_or_list, 1) == 0 or hd(tuple_or_list) == 0 do